the1lab/1lab/src/Cat/Displayed/TwoSided/Discrete.lagda.md

 that $\cE$ is *separately* functorial in $\cA\op$ and $\cB$; there is no way to commute the two reindexing functors!
-To get something that is *jointly* functorial, we need to assert the existence of some extra lifts that allow us more room to manuever.
+To get something that is *jointly* functorial, we need to assert the existence of some extra lifts that allow us more room to maneuver.

 ```agda
     field